North Texas Mean Green track and field

 The North Texas Mean Green track and field team is the track and field program that represents University of North Texas.
-The Mean Green compete in NCAA Division I as a member of the American Athletic Conference.
+The Mean Green compete in NCAA Division I as a member of the American Conference.
 The team is based in Denton, Texas at the Mean Green Soccer and Track & Field Stadium.

 The program is coached by Doug Marshall.
 The track and field program officially encompasses four teams, as the NCAA regards men's and women's indoor track and field and outdoor track and field as separate sports.

 In 1972, Bill Schmidt qualified for the Munich Olympics in the javelin throw.
 He won the bronze medal, ending a U.S. drought in the event and becoming the first Mean Green track and field medallist.

 Postseason

 AIAW

 The Mean Green have had 11 AIAW All-Americans finishing in the top six at the AIAW outdoor or indoor championships.